Python Packages Tutorial – How to Create Your Own Package

 Enter a number0

 In this Python Packages tutorial, we discussed packages, and how to create them.
-Apart from that the Python Package Index(PyPI) provides us a lot of packages to help us with our projects.
+Apart from that, the Python Package Index(PyPI) provides us with a lot of Python packages to help us with our projects.
 We talked about this in our Introduction to Python.
-Next, we will discuss how these differ from modules.
-Till then, keep practicing.
+Still, have a confusion?
+Feel free to ask in the comment box.